 - Smashing the really bad pots

 More detailed information will be added here in the future.
 There are also plenty of great resources available including great pottery websites.
 Or see videos about making pottery on the Pottery Making Info Youtube channel.
 Another great place for ideas and inspiration is Pinterest.

-Here are some important and highly recommended books about making pottery:
+Here are some highly recommended books and resources for making pottery:

 Connect With Other Potters